-Provide an overview of the concepts and principles of entrepreneurial law in South Africa.

-- Identify and distinguish between the essential elements of each business or asset holding form. - Evaluate and appreciate the comparative advantage(s) and disadvantage(s) of each business or asset holding medium. - Provide an overview of the rights, duties, obligations and liabilities of the parties involved in the various entities. - Apply the knowledge acquired during the course to solve practical problems with regard to business and asset holding entities.
+- Provide an overview of the concepts and principles of sole proprietorships, cooperatives, partnerships and trusts in South African law. - Identify and distinguish between the essential elements of each business or asset holding form. - Evaluate and appreciate the comparative advantage(s) and disadvantage(s) of each business or asset holding medium. - Provide an overview of the rights, duties, obligations and liabilities of the parties involved in the various entities. - Apply the knowledge acquired during the course to solve practical problems with regard to business and asset holding entities.

-4. TEACHING METHODS AND LEARNING RESPONSIBILITY OF STUDENTS
+3. TEACHING METHODS AND STUDENTS' LEARNING RESPONSIBILITIES

 This course aims to analyse and critique the law in its present state and suggest possible reforms.
 To this end a combination of formal lecturing, class discussions and seminars will be conducted.
-Emphasis will fall on discussing and evaluating relevant case law and legislation and the practical implications of the material studies.
+Emphasis will fall on discussing and evaluating relevant case law and legislation and the practical implications of the material studied.